Visit Lecce, Italy

 Lecce can be visited year round but the best weather is between late May and early October with peak season in July and August.
 May sees the private courtyards in the old town open to the public, while in late August there’s a three-day celebration of the town’s patron saints.
 The winter sees fewer visitors and cooler temperatures which makes it a good time for exploring.

-Suggested Lecce itinerary
+Suggested itineraries featuring Lecce

 This sample itinerary will give you an idea of what is possible when you travel in Lecce, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.